Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 4. Follow the Home Office Code of Practice

 The Home Office has issued a Code of Practice for employers on avoiding unlawful discrimination while preventing illegal working.
-This Code applies to all employment commencing on or after 6 April 2022 and to follow-up checks carried out on or after that date.
+The current version of the Code applies to right to work checks conducted on or after 6 April 2022.

 While the Code does not replace statutory obligations under the Equality Act 2010, tribunals can take it into account when determining whether an employer has acted lawfully.
 Employers should ensure that their recruitment policies, training materials and right to work procedures reflect the principles set out in the Code.